 Home Radiators are devices that transfer thermal energy for the purpose of reducing or increasing nearby temperatures.
-If you are using Home Radiators for home applications, you can heat different kind of rooms to a comfortable temperature in times of cold weather.
-You can usually do this by pumping hot water or hot liquid through the radiators via a liquid heater.
+For home applications, Home Radiators are used to heat different kind of rooms to a comfortable temperature in times of cold weather.
+This is usually done by pumping hot water or hot liquid through the radiator via a hot water heater or a antifreeze liquid heater.

-The radiators are most often found in one of the corners of the room, under the windows or along a wall, usually along the coldest wall in the room.
-Essentially they are sealed metal containers that are connected through a heating pipe.
-When turned on, hot liqui is pumped inside.
-The hot liquid heats the metal of radiators, which in turn radiates heat inside the room, increasing the temperature.
-After a while, the liquid radiator cools, making liquid fall to the bottom of the radiator and then go out through a pipe.
-As this happens, a new hot liquid is pumped inside the radiator, ensuring a long process of heating.
+Home Radiators are most often found in the corner of a room, under the windows or along a wall, usually on the most cold wall.
+They consist of a sealed metal container that is connected to a hot water heater by way of pipe.
+When turned on, hot water is forced into the metal container.
+The hot water warms the metal of the radiator, which in turn radiates heat into the room, increasing nearby temperatures.
+Over time, the water in the radiator will cool, causing it to sink to the bottom of the radiator and drain out through a pipe.
+As this happens, new hot water is pumped in, ensuring long-term effectiveness.

-Many people turn off their radiator system in the summer months, but the experts suggest leaving the system on year-round.
+Many people turn off their radiator furnace in the summer months.
+However, many experts suggest leaving the furnace on year-round.
 While this may result in a slightly higher gas bill as a result of keeping the pilot light lit, it also reduces the stress exerted on the heating coupler.
-Replacing the heating coupler will likely cost much more than the additional few dollars on your gas bill.
-Home Radiators also can be placed on a system that utilizes natural sources with no problems at all such as ground source heating, air source heating and with the new boilers which utilize natural fuels.
+Replacing the heating coupler will likely cost more than the additional few dollars on your gas bill.
 So, it is cheaper if you keep it turned on all the time.